-Motion and Title: Staff recommends motion to approve: Program Guidelines for the Palm Beach County Brownfields Revolving Loan Fund (BRLF) Program.
+Motion and Title: Staff recommends motion to approve: revised Program Guidelines for the Palm Beach County Brownfields Revolving Ioan Fund (BRLF) Program.

-Summary: The BRLF Program received an allocation of \$1,000,000 from the U.S. Environmental Protection Agency (EPA) to be used for financial assistance to gualified borrowers and subgrantees to clean up properties that have been designated as brownfields.
-Borrowers may be private or public entities and subgrantees may be nonprofit organizations or public entities.
+Summary: On January 14, 2014, the BRLF Program received an allocation of \$1,000,000 from the U.S. Environmental Protection Agency (EPA) to be used for financial assistance to qualified borrowers and subgrantees to clean up properties that have been designated as brownfields.
+Subsequently, two additional BRLF allocations were awarded by EPA increasing the total grant to \$1,400,000.
+The first totaled \$300,000 and was awarded on October 28, 2015.
+The second totaled \$100,000 and was awarded on September 29, 2016.
+Eligibility for the BRLF program includes borrowers that may be private or public entities and subgrantees that may be nonprofit organizations or public entities.
 Eligible projects must be located within Palm Beach County.
 Loans will be at three percent (3%) interest for terms of five (5) to 15 years and borrowers will be required to provide a minimum of 10% equity.
 All loans will be collateralized.
 Loan amounts will be based on analysis of the loan application and the cost of cleaunup activities.
-Subgrantees are required to provide matching funds of not less than 20% of the subgrant.
 Loans and subgrants will help fund the remediation required for site cleanup, which will then allow for redevelopment and job creation.
-A Loan Review Committee will review loan and subgrant applications and make funding recommendations.
-These are Federal grant funds that require a 20% match that will be provided by the various borrowers and subgrantees.
-(Strategic Planning Section) Countywide (DW).
+This item corrects a scrivener's error in the Program Guidelines document in the Loan Review Committee (LRC) Approval section that removes the words 'and/or subgrant'.
+A loan Review Committee will review loan applications and make funding recommendations.
+These EPA funds require a 20% local match to be provided by subgrantees and borrowers.
+Countywide (JB)

 Background and Justification: On January 14, 2014, the Board of County Commissioners received and filed a Cooperative Agreement (R2014-0058) with EPA for the receipt of \$1,000,000 for the BRLF Program.
-These funds will be used in conjunction with other economic development loan programs administered by the Department of Economic Sustainability to revitalize communities and create job opportunities.
+These funds are used in conjunction with other economic development loan programs administered by the Department of Housing and Economic Sustainability (HES) to revitalize communities and create job opportunities.
 A brownfield is defined as: real property, the expansion, redevelopment or reuse of which may be complicated by the presence or potential presence of a hazardous substance, pollutant or contaminant.
-DES will be responsible for marketing the program, underwriting borrowers, preparing loan documentation, and servicing loans.
+HES will be responsible for marketing the program, underwriting borrowers, preparing loan documentation, and servicing loans.